We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Evening primrose, black currant, and borage oils are all known to be rich in gamma-linolenic acid (GLA), a type of omega-6 fatty acid.

 When GLA is consumed, the body converts it into a powerful anti-inflammatory.
 It can help to reduce RA symptoms, such as tenderness, joint pain, and stiffness.

 Evening primrose oil also contains gamma-linolenic acid and beta-amyrin, which are also anti-inflammatory compounds.

 The Arthritis Foundation recommends that people with RA take between 540 mg and 2.8 grams of evening primrose oil in divided doses daily for at least 6 months.

 Borage oils should be taken with caution and in moderation to prevent liver damage.
 The plant contains potentially dangerous compounds called pyrrolizidine alkaloids.

 Ginger has long been recommended for people with chronic inflammation and pain.
 It can be added to meals or taken in supplements.

 Chemicals in ginger transform into a powerful group of anti-inflammatory compounds called gingerols once digested.

 The essential oil of ginger may contain other compounds that ease symptoms of RA.
-A 2016 study found that female rats who were administered the essential oil had reduced rates of chronic joint inflammation.
+A

 6. Turmeric essential oil